Bellesa: Initial founding

-The Montreal-based company Bellesa was founded in February 2017 by Michelle Shnaidman, who majored in Psychology and minored in Women's Studies at McGill University, graduating in 2014.
+The Montreal-based company Bellesa was founded in 2016 by Michelle Shnaidman and Jason Elman.
+Shnaidman has served as the sole director of the company since April 2016.

 According to a sponsored article in The Bull & Bear, Shnaidman named the website after the Catalan word "beauty".
 She felt alienated by mainstream pornography websites, highlighting "grow your penis by 4 inches"-type adverts as a demonstration that the sites are not designed for her.
 Bellesa was targeted towards women.
 As a result of the company's research, Schnaidman said that the site was designed to highlight "authentic" performer pleasure and "relatable" bodies in pornography, with an increased focus on male bodies and noises.
 Additionally, Schnaidman saw women as more interested in erotica than men, due to the focus on empathy and imagination, and as consumers of both male-on-male and female-on-female porn—the latter was not referred to by Bellesa as "lesbian porn" to avoid alienating heterosexual women.
 Vice journalist Zing Tsjeng wrote in September 2017 that the website's official comments "leaned hard on the language of feminism and sex positivity".

 The website began by hosting user-submitted videos, pornographic fiction and other media.
 It also hosted a blogging platform, The Collective, focused on sex-positivity as it relates to culture and feminism.
 An NowThis News video about the site drew attention to it.
 In September 2017, complaints by pornographic actors including Kim Cums, Janice Griffith and Casey Calvert about the illegitimacy of the website hosting videos without the performers' consent or financial benefit led Bellesa to remove its video and picture sections.
 According to Tsjeng, video clips were used without crediting the director or production company and appeared to be embedded from tube sites including Pornhub, SpankBang and xHamster.
 Mile High Media said that they had not given permission for their productions to be used on the website, but that it made up a substantial amount of Bellesa's hosted content.
 According to Schnaidman in September 2018, the pirated content was uploaded to tube sites and embedded on Bellesa by users; Bellesa did not have the facility to monitor uploads as its userbase grew.
 Schnaidman believed that host websites should have taken down the videos, but "bigger tube sites don't care whatsoever" about piracy.